imlihan/AeroChess/README.md

 # AeroChess
 Website for enterprise project
-Created by lukejohnlayson, baconeggninja, a weeb named Julian and BetterSendBodyBags and is active at https://lukejohnlayson.github.io/AeroChess/
+Created by lukejohnlayson, baconeggninja, spasitc julian with no common sense and BetterSendBodyBags and is active at https://lukejohnlayson.github.io/AeroChess/

 Made for the St Paul Enterprise Project

 See Wiki for more info

-chess yehaaaa